-• None.
+None.

-Initial approval: March 24, 2017 Updated: February 23, 2024
+Initial approval: Updated:

-Job title Vice President for Formation and Student Life
+Job title ice President for Formation and Student Life

 Reports to College President

 Classification Exempt

 Status Full Time

 The Vice President for Formation is an at-will employee of the College who is appointed by and reports to the College President and is an ex-officio member of the Board of Administration.
 The Vice President for Formation is responsible for the implementation of the Religious Formation Program.